-The connection to the industry of the program content, as well as contacts offered by the staff can be considered a strong point of this program.
+The connection to the industry of the program content, as well as links offered by the staff of the program can be considered a strong point of this program.
 Alumni are also very positive about this aspect of the program.
 The fact that the program is offered in English is seen as a competitive advantage by students and graduates.